Why does Trump want Greenland and why is it so important?

 “No more fantasies of annexation,” Nielsen added.
 “We are open to dialogue.
 We are open to discussions.
 But they must take place through the proper channels and in respect of international law … Greenland is our home and our territory.
 And it will remain so.”

-According to Kuno Fencker, a member of parliament for the more pro-US Naleraq party, some of Trump’s comments have been “received quite well.”
+Kuno Fencker, a member of parliament for the more pro-US opposition Naleraq party, some of Trump’s comments have been “received quite well.”

 “If he says Greenland has the right to self-determination or they could join the United States, it’s a big offer from the United States president,” Fencker told CNN.